 In Wireshark 2.2.4 and earlier, a crafted or malformed STANAG 4607 capture file will cause an infinite loop and memory exhaustion.
 If the packet size field in a packet header is null, the offset to read from will not advance, causing continuous attempts to read the same zero length packet.
 This will quickly exhaust all system memory.

-In Wireshark 2.4.0 to 2.4.5, the TCP dissector could crash.
-This was addressed in epan/dissectors/packet-tcp.c by preserving valid data sources.
+In Wireshark 2.4.0 to 2.4.4, the DOCSIS protocol dissector could crash.
+This was addressed in plugins/docsis/packet-docsis.c by removing the recursive algorithm that had been used for concatenated PDUs.

-In Wireshark 2.4.0 to 2.4.5 and 2.2.0 to 2.2.13, the LWAPP dissector could crash.
-This was addressed in epan/dissectors/packet-lwapp.c by limiting the encapsulation levels to restrict the recursion depth.
+In Wireshark 2.2.0 to 2.2.12 and 2.4.0 to 2.4.4, the SIGCOMP dissector could crash.
+This was addressed in epan/dissectors/packet-sigcomp.c by correcting the extraction of the length value.

 There is a memory leak triggered in the function dcinit of util/decompile.c in libming 0.4.8, which will lead to a denial of service attack.